Past and Present

 Since that time, I have been fortunate to work with other very incredible and talented people.
 The most challenging job I have ever had, is also the most rewarding.

 Almost 10 years ago, I survived a high speed, head-on collision.
 I was not at fault in this accident and I was very fortunate not to have sustained catastrophic or fatal injuries.
 Unfortunately, I did sustain a permanent injury.
-However, the permanent damage to my body was treatable, and for most of the time since, fairly easy to manage.
+However, the permanent damage to my body was treatable, and for most of the time since has been manageable with caution and care.

 Medical treatment and rehabilitation helped me overcome the initial accident.
 Since then, I have included some specific exercises, as well as limitations and changes to my physical activities, to strengthen my body and help prevent further complications.